 What can you do about this problem?

-- Developing plant-based alternatives to animal-based foods.
+- Development of plant-based, fermented, or cultivated alternatives to animal-based foods.

-What skill sets and resources are most needed?
+What skills and resources are most needed?

 Who is working on this problem?